borgbackup/borg/docs/internals/data-structures.rst

 is to be performed.
 If feature flags are found in the manifest, the set of feature flags supported by the client is compared to the mandatory set found in the manifest.
-If any unsupported flags are found (i.e. the mandatory set is a superset of the features supported by the Borg client used), the operation is aborted with a *MandatoryFeatureUnsupported* error:
+If any unsupported flags are found (i.e. the mandatory set is not a subset of the features supported by the Borg client used), the operation is aborted with a *MandatoryFeatureUnsupported* error:

     Unsupported repository feature(s) {'some_feature'}.
 A newer version of borg is required to access this repository.